skanna/tcpigeon/README.md

 // Stop proxy
 Tcpigeon#land() : undefined

-// Drop a connection to the specified client, returns the number of connected clients Tcpigeon#kill(ip_address) : undefined
+// Drop the connection to the specified client Tcpigeon#kill(ip_address) : undefined

 // Returns the list of the open sockets in the form 'ip_address:port' Tcpigeon#flock() : Array
 ```

-The `fly` method returns `null` in case of configuration error (wrong option).
+The `fly` method returns `null` in case of configuration error, (ie an option in a bad format).
+In case there are many open sockets shared with the same client the `kill` method will destroy the first one it finds.

 ## Events